-BTEC: In addition to their GCSEs in maths, English and science from the core curriculum students on this pathway will leave Year 11 with 3 BTEC or GCSE qualifications and an ASDAN qualification in workplace skills.
-They will also follow an appropriate vocational course from which they will achieve a recognised qualification.
-This is a great pathway for students who are better at practical work than exams or “traditional” school subjects.
+Some students have been receiving additional support in English and maths through our Aspire department, and this will continue for students on this pathway.
+In addition to their GCSEs in maths, English and science from the core curriculum students on this pathway will leave Year 11 with 3 vocational or GCSE qualifications and a vocational ASDAN qualification in workplace skills.

 Y8 assembly: overview of the process.

 Email sent home, recommending a pathway for your son/daughter.

-Pathways / options guide available online, including videos explaining the process and rationale.
+Pathways / options information evening for parents and students.
+Guide available online, including videos explaining the process and rationale.

 PSD lessons looking at Pathways and how to make informed choices.

-Videos available on Teams for students: courses for subjects not previously studied and/or those subjects offering BTEC as well as GCSE courses - explained by Heads of Departments
+Videos available on Teams for students: courses for subjects not previously studied and/or those subjects offering vocational courses as well as GCSE courses - explained by Heads of Departments

 Online information available about each course.
 Facility to ask questions of subject leaders and the Key Stage Team via an online form which will be emailed to the appropriate staff.
 Questions will be addressed by staff on a weekly basis.